What is Arimidex® ? (anastrozole)

 The active ingredient in Arimidex is anastrozole, an aromatase inhibitor.1

-How does Arimidex work?
+How does anastrozole work?

-Many breast cancers are hormone receptor positive.
+Many breast cancers are hormone receptor-positive.
 That is, the breast cancer cells have receptors for hormones, such as estrogen, on their surfaces.
 When estrogen binds to these receptors, it can fuel the growth of the cancer cells and lead to them growing and spreading.

 In postmenopausal women, estrogens in the body are created when androgens are converted to estrone and estradiol by the enzyme aromatase.
-Arimidex is a selective aromatase inhibitor.
+Anastrozole is a selective aromatase inhibitor.
 It helps stop the action of the enzyme aromatase and significantly lowers the amount of estradiol in the body.1

-When used as a treatment in early breast cancer, the most common side effects experienced with Arimidex include hot flashes, weakness or lack of energy, joint or back pain, arthritis, sore throat, high blood pressure, depression, nausea, vomiting, rash, osteoporosis, fractures, insomnia, headache, swelling of the legs or feet (peripheral edema), and lymphedema.1
+When used as a treatment in early breast cancer, the most common side effects experienced with anastrozole include hot flashes, weakness or lack of energy, joint or back pain, arthritis, sore throat, high blood pressure, depression, nausea, vomiting, rash, osteoporosis, fractures, insomnia, headache, swelling of the legs or feet (peripheral edema), and lymphedema.1

-Arimidex may cause decreases in bone mineral density, which may lead to osteoporosis.
+Anastrozole may cause decreases in bone mineral density, which may lead to osteoporosis.
 Women may need additional screening to monitor their bone density.1

-Arimidex may increase the levels of cholesterol in the blood.
+Anastrozole may increase the levels of cholesterol in the blood.
 Women may need additional screening to check for increases in cholesterol.1

-Things to know about Arimidex
+Things to know about anastrozole